Interpretable Machine Learning for Resource Allocation with Application to Ventilator Triage

-Additionally, including comorbid conditions may further disadvantage those who face structural inequities, since comorbidities such as diabetes and obesity are closely linked to social determinants of health~\citep{cockerham2017social}.
+Additionally, including comorbidity conditions may further disadvantage those who face structural inequities, since comorbidities such as diabetes and obesity are closely linked to social determinants of health~\citep{cockerham2017social}.
 This detrimental impact may erode trust in medical institutions at large~\citep{auriemma2020eliminating}, which in turn may frustrate other critical public health interventions such as vaccination~\citep{bunch2021tale}.
 Therefore, it is critical to counterbalance the utilitarian aims of saving more lives with fairness and the duty to patient care.
-Designing data-driven \textit{and} explainable guidelines is a first step toward fair and efficient allocation of resources.
 This study provides some data to inform the process of choosing to implement (or not) triage guidelines: official guidelines (such as NYS guidelines) need to be re-adjusted to the specifics of COVID-19 patients before being implemented.
 Otherwise, they may show little to no improvement compared to FCFS guidelines, and there may not be any ethical justification for unilaterally removing a patient from a ventilator and violating the duty to care for that patient.